praneethapratapani/Interview/Data Structures/DS Notes.md

 ### SETS
 only have unique elements, hashcodes are returned as position or index.
 Sets are used to store unique elements and check for the existence of specific values.

+**Disjoint Set Data Structure** any sets which does not have any common element - uses union

+Union by size - O(log n) - point smaller tree to the root of larger tree
+- find will become O(1) - in best case and O(log n)in worst case
+-

+Path Compression - almost O(1) - log* n
+actual complexity is O(alpha(n)) - alpha(n) is called ackermann's function
 ### MAPS

 Stores key-value pairs, no two keys can be repeated and each key has only one value.
 Maps are used to associate keys with values and perform lookup operations based on keys.